 Fig. 5.10 shows a selection of successful triple junctions.
 A common occurrence for triple junction patterns is the formation of two long and well defined junctions, followed by a smaller junction with a slightly less well defined morphology.
 This occurs when the thin film decreasing gradient becomes small, making the decrease more continuous in nature.
-Besides the random effects of kinking, leading sometimes to smaller, or less well defined junctions, an additional effect comes from the effective width of the shadows being decreased as the distance between the KNW and the TNW grows.
-It is a simple effect of the deposition source being many times larger than the shadowing objects, making partial deposition from the edges of the source a very real issue.
-When this happens, the thin film risks not terminating at all, but may instead become a very thin film layer where the junction should otherwise form.
+Besides the random effects of kinking, leading sometimes to smaller, or less well defined junctions, an additional effect comes from the effective width of the shadows being decreased as their distance to the TNW grows.
+It is a simple effect of the deposition source being many times larger than the shadowing objects, making partial shadowing from the edges of the source a very real issue.
+When this happens, the thin film risks not terminating at all, but simply approaching a very thin film layer where the junction should form.
 This makes some of these smaller junctions difficult to address in SEM and they should preferably be imaged using TEM to prove that they indeed form the intended junctions.
 Fig. 5.10d shows a triple junction NW that was selected for integration into a device, the junction far right side of the image is a good example of a small, gradually decreased, yet clearly defined junction.